FREE-FALL SIMULATOR TRAINING IN MOSCOW.

-In Flight Club we utilize vertical wind-tunnels as
+At the Flight Club skydiving school in Russia, we utilize vertical wind-tunnels primarily as

-some additional free-fall simulator time, then this page is for you.
+some additional tunnel coaching, then this page is for you.

 HOW DO VERTICAL WIND TUNNELS WORK?